akamoonknight/message/Readme.md

 Hopefully can do some testing on the work boxes, but in the meantime some sample results I got on my little Ubuntu machine at home:

-*it should be noted that these times are from rdtsc calls wrapped around the creation/destruction of the defined type, not the times that result from the produce calls inside the objects*
+*It should be noted that these times are from rdtscp calls wrapped around the creation/destruction of the defined type, not the times that result from the produce calls inside the objects*

 `folly::ProducerConsumerQueue`
 <table><tbody>